 Serve freshly baked rolls at short notice with these Homemade Brown ‘n Serve Rolls.
 They’re soft and fluffy with a golden brown top.

 Thanksgiving is such a busy holiday.
-But its also one of the best!
+But it’s also one of the best!
 In our family, Thanksgiving is a way to connect with our family and give thanks for how much we are blessed with.
 Our family doesn’t have many Thanksgiving traditions, aside from all sitting down at the table and enjoying a feast together.
-And when I say feast, I mean FEAST.
-We aren’t the only people in our family who love to bake.
-So when we all collaborate together to make pies, cookies, casseroles, and whatever else we might think of, we end up with a colossal dinner too much for all of us to put down!
-What are some of your favorite Thanksgiving traditions?
-And, more importantly-What is one Thanksgiving food you couldn’t live without?

 A Thanksgiving key item is my mom’s homemade rolls.
 A soft, fluffy roll on my plate will make my Thanksgiving Day dinner!
-I know some of you are really busy during the holiday season and use brown ‘n serve rolls for Thanksgiving.
-Those are definitely easy and delicious, too.
-You really can’t go wrong with warm rolls, am I right?
+If you are really busy during the holiday season you may use brown ‘n serve rolls.
+Today we’re sharing a recipe for homemade brown ‘n serve rolls.
+It’s the best of both worlds!

 How to Make Brown and Serve Rolls

-Because of the yeast, this dough needs to rise 3 times.
-I know it seems like alot of time, but that’s what makes these rolls fluffy and delicious.
+- Because of the yeast, this dough needs to rise 3 times.
+I know it seems like a lot of time, but that’s what makes these rolls fluffy and delicious.
 You need that rising time to get that perfect homemade bread flavor.
+Plan ahead!